siva010928/multi-chat-mcp-server/README.md

 - **Resource Comparison**: Compare shared scripts with local versions
 - **Mention Tracking**: Gather and respond to team mentions

-These use cases demonstrate how the MCP integration goes beyond simple message sending to become a powerful developer productivity tool that enhances team communication and problem solving.
+These use cases demonstrate how the Multiple Chat MCP integration goes beyond simple message sending to become a powerful developer productivity tool that enhances team communication and problem solving.

 ## 📁 Project Structure